jacques/plutus-mobile-app-api-docs/source/includes/_processing.md

 Parameter | Type | Description
 --------- | ---- | -----------
 document_type | integer | Indicates the type of document.
 See <a href="#document-types">Document Types</a> below.
+file_hash | string | SHA256 of the image contents
+url | string | URL to request the images from.
+It should be from https://imgdocs.blob.core.windows.net/

 ### Response Result Set